An efficient finite-resource formulation of non-Abelian lattice gauge theories beyond one dimension: Dualization and encoding for the minimal torus

 \section{Dualization and encoding for the minimal torus}

-We now present the reformulation of non-Abelian $SU(N)$ LGTs in terms of physical independent degrees of freedom and detail it for the minimal torus, i.e., the single plaquette with PBC.
+We now present the reformulation of non-Abelian $SU(N)$ LGTs in terms of physical independent degrees of freedom and detail it for the minimal torus, i.e., the single plaquette with PBC, for which $N_x=N_y=2$.
+We stress that, as depicted in Fig. \ref{basic_CT + plaquette_changeofvars}(b), the single periodic boundary plaquette contains four physical sites and eight links: four bulk links and four boundary links.
 The extension to arbitrary tori of size $N_x\times N_y$ is presented in Appendix \ref{generalization_square_lattice}.
 Our computations generalize the dualization procedures known both in the Abelian case with PBC \cite{Haase2021resourceefficient} and the non-Abelian case with open boundaries \cite{MathurPRD2015,Bauer2023}.
+As a result of having periodic lattices, we are able to eliminate residual constraints and reduce finite-size effects, which are essential aspects for practical quantum simulations and computations.
+While these differences may appear technical with respect to the case of open boundary conditions, they require careful consideration as they significantly impact the reformulation of the theory.

-As introduced in Sec. \ref{KS_Hamiltonian}, the initial degrees of freedom are the left and right electric fields $\mathbf{E}_{L,R}(\bm{n})=E^a_{L,R}(\bm{n})$ and the conjugate $SU(N)$ link variables $U_\mu(\bm{n})$.
+As introduced in Sec. \ref{KS_Hamiltonian}, the initial degrees of freedom are the left and right electric fields $E^a_{L,R}(\bm{n})$ and the conjugate $SU(N)$ link variables $U_\mu(\bm{n})$.
 The main idea behind the reformulation is to realize the change of variables

-where the first set on the right-hand side is made by closed strings (loops) $\mathcal{W}(\mathbf{n})$, and conjugate electric fields $\mathcal{E}^a_{L,R}(\mathbf{n})$, which form the new set of physical variables, plus a set of open strings $\mathrm{T}(\mathbf{n})$ and their conjugate electric fields $\mathrm{E}^a_{L,R}(\mathbf{n})$, that, as we are going to show, decouple from the physical ones in the dynamics of the theory \cite{Haase2021resourceefficient,Mathur_PLB2015,MathurPRD2015,Mathur_PRD2023}.
+where the first set on the right-hand side contains closed strings (loops) $\mathcal{W}(\mathbf{n})$, and conjugate electric fields $\mathcal{E}^a_{L,R}(\mathbf{n})$, while the second one contains open strings $\mathrm{T}(\mathbf{n})$ and their conjugate electric fields $\mathrm{E}^a_{L,R}(\mathbf{n})$.
+The $\{\mathcal{E}^a_{L,R}(\bm{n}),\mathcal{W}(\bm{n}) \}$ are the new physical variables, while the set $\{\mathrm{E}^a_{L,R}(\bm{n}),\mathrm{T}(\bm{n})\}$ decouples from the physical one in the dynamics of the theory \cite{Haase2021resourceefficient,Mathur_PLB2015,MathurPRD2015,Mathur_PRD2023}.
 In the remainder of the Section we summarize the main steps to realize Eq. \eqref{changeofvars_general}, leading to Eqs. \eqref{inverse_links} and Eqs. \eqref{inverse_E_1}, \eqref{inverse_E_2}, \eqref{inverse_E_3}, \eqref{inverse_E_4} for the inverse relations of links and conjugate electric fields, respectively.
-We point out, whenever is needed, how we solve the main complicancies related to the non-Abelian nature of the gauge group.
+We point out, whenever is needed, how we solve the main complications related to the non-Abelian nature of the gauge group.
 The full dualization procedure, including all the technical details and intermediate steps, is reported in Appendix \ref{appendix_CT_dualization}.

 The first step to perform concretely the dualization of Eq. \eqref{changeofvars_general} is the introduction of canonical transformations (CTs) for the links and electric fields \cite{Mathur_PRD2023}.
 As showed in Fig. \ref{basic_CT + plaquette_changeofvars}(a), starting from two consecutive links $U(\bm{A})$, $U(\bm{B})$ the new independent links are defined as